 "Protect your investment and you'll have many years for happy travels ."

 Tool Kit with Bag

-An 18 or 20-volt cordless drill with a drill and drive accessory set is a great thing to have.
-The driver bit sets are really helpful because they have a variety of sizes & types of bits that could be used in your RV.
+An 18 or 20-volt Cordless drill with a drill and drive accessory set is a great thing to have.
+The driver bit sets are beneficial because they have a variety of sizes & types of bits that are often used in your RV.